-Wireless surveillance is a great tool, but not every camera is transmitting a signal to be received elsewhere.
-Many devices in use today simply record onto micro memory cards, or SD cards, and only require the owner to pull the flash memory from the device in order to review the footage on their own time.
+Wireless surveillance is a great tool, but not every camera transmits a signal to be received elsewhere.
+Many devices today record onto micro SD cards and only require the owner to pull the flash memory from the device to review the footage on their own time.

 Not only can radio frequency bug sweepers detect frequencies from a hidden device, but certain models can even find some devices that are not transmitting or even not turned on at all with special camera lens finders that can locate camera lenses up to 30 feet away within the cameras' line of sight.
-The Anti Spy Hidden Camera Finder with LCD IR Detector can also find night vision LED's, which is a cutting edge advantage when it comes to locating hidden wireless devices.
+The Anti Spy Hidden Camera Finder with LCD IR Detector can also find night vision LEDs, which is a cutting edge advantage in locating hidden wireless devices.